benogle/fuelie/README.md

 [ ] Status panel
   [ ] what goes there for target?
 Maybe actual, or actual & error?
   [ ] Keep selection between tabs
-[ ] Display another table: amount off target afr
+[ ] Add a thing so I can omit lines with accel trim
 [ ] slider to walk through the logfile
 [ ] make default target afr better
 [ ] cmd-z undo